terrorizer1980/Puppet.Dsc/README.md

 # Puppet.Dsc

 This PowerShell module downloads DSC Resources from the PSGallery and then builds a Puppet Module containing parsed Puppet types.
 Similar to the puppetlabs-dsc module, it contains the source DSC Resource as well as the Puppet type, but is configurable to only have the DSC Resources you specify.
-This reduces the size of the module and allows different deplyoment scenarios.
+This reduces the size of the module and allows different deployment scenarios.

 ## Converting a Module from the Public Gallery